 - For many years Marshall represented a well-known fitness equipment manufacturer.
 Using a principle of bankruptcy law he argued was applicable to certain legacy products, Marshall was able to resolve literally scores of personal-injury claims all across the country without any payment whatsoever by either the client or the client's insurer.

-- Defended a regional supermarket chain against an antitrust claim brought by a larger competitor.
-The plaintiff's case lasted nearly six days, and Marshall made a strategic decision to abbreviate the defense case to one day.
+- In defending a regional supermarket chain against an antitrust claim brought by a larger competitor, Marshall established much of the defense case through sometimes dramatic cross examination of the plaintiff’s witnesses.
+The plaintiff took six days to put on its case.
+Sensing an opportunity, and after discussing this with the client, Marshall made a strategic decision to abbreviate the defense case to one day.
 The jury returned a verdict for the defense after fifteen minutes of deliberation.

 |1982–85||Associate, Buist, Moore, Smythe & McGee, Charleston, South Carolina|